GauthamYerroju/personal-site/log.md

 - Converted ems to rems in CSS.
 - Adjusted sizes and CSS of badge images on homepage.
-- Added the Slidey nav drawer (made many updates to Slidey code, need to update the Slidey project later).
+- Added the Slidey nav drawer.
+Using translate instead of positioning for sliding, hamburger icon generated with pure CSS and animates to X when drawer is open (need to update the Slidey project later).
 - Created a digital image from my signature.
-Will be usiong this in teh nav drawer (possibly even on homepage).
+Will be usiong this in the nav drawer (possibly even on homepage).

 #### ToDo
 - Style elements inside nav drawer.